 If you are concerned about any Malarone side effects your child is experiencing, you should seek advice from your doctor.

-Malarone is available to buy at one of our partner pharmacies across the UK.
+You can buy Malarone at one of our partner pharmacies across the UK.

 It is really important that you buy Malarone from a reputable source.
 This is because there are many fake or low quality malaria tablets available, particularly abroad.